stuart-bradley/bioinf_php_poem/README.md

 Please note, `perNam` must match the `cn` of `FOSUsers`.

-Also in the event BioControl cannot find a `FOSUser` with the `cn` `perNam`, it will generate one in `BioControlController->createNewUser(perNam)`.
+Also in the event BioControl cannot find a `FOSUser` with the `cn` `perNam`, it will generate one in `BioControlManager->createNewUser(perNam)`.
 This function might need to be changed to match any changes made to the `FOSUser entity`.

 #### LDAP